 Explanation: The assigned Procurement Business Partner will run the procurement process.
 This may include publishing the tender openly or in a closed process to a minimum of three suppliers.
 Closed tenders are only permitted when it is clear the value of the contract will not exceed the Public Procurement Threshold.
 If procurements under run in this route and the resulting tenders exceed the Public Procurement Threshold the procurement may need to be cancelled and retendered.
+Suppliers should be given an appropriate time limit in which to respond (a minimum of 21 working days).
+Observing a Standstill period between contract award and signing of the contract is optional in this value bracket but recommended as a matter of best practice.

-Direct call-offs or further competitions against an established framework agreement in this value bracket are also permissible as procurement routes.
+Direct call-offs or further competitions against an established framework agreement in this value bracket are also permissible as procurement routes and should be led by a member of the Procurement Team.